ccbogel/QualCoder/README.md

 **Third option to run on macOS:**

-Install Wine for macOS and run a QualCoder exe - see the [releases page](https://github.com/ccbogel/QualCoder/releases). e.g. QualCoder-3.5.exe
+Install Wine for macOS and run a QualCoder exe, e.g. QualCoder-3.5.exe - see the [releases page](https://github.com/ccbogel/QualCoder/releases).

 Wine is available through: https://www.winehq.org/